-In 2014/15, the Service sampled a range of food and feed materials.
-Some samples were taken following complaints, for example counterfeit alcohol which was tested for brand authenticity, whilst others were taken during interventions including food past use-by dates tested for safety.
+In 2015/16, the Service sampled a range of food and feed materials.
+Some samples were taken following complaints, for example counterfeit alcohol which was tested for brand authenticity, meat which was tested for origin and also to determine whether a claim was true, namely 'Sugar Free'.
+Other samples were taken during interventions including food past use-by dates.